anic17/SWH/README.md

 With that scripting language you can automate system tasks that you may take some time like making a backup of your data, or simply to make your scripts for your own programs.

 We're implementing some math functions, to let you use advanced math at your scripts, like calculating the float of a number, the square/cube, square/cube root, math exponents, pi, phi and e implementation.
-The goal of Scripting Windows Host is to make another scripting language, very natural to people with english words.
+The goal of Scripting Windows Host is to make another scripting language, very natural to people with english words, with also some simitudes with C and C++.

 ## Why use Scripting Windows Host?

-Scripting Windows Host is really small, the size of the interpreter is around 20 kB.
+Scripting Windows Host is really small compared to the amout of things you could do.
+It's not the fastest, but as it's very simplified and you need a few lines, that small delay will be not very notable.
 If you think that Scripting Windows Host isn't enought and you want more commands and functionalities, you can always import libraries with the command ``import [library].cmd``
 That libraries will be special batch files that you could call to have some other things like WMIC usage or PowerShell script.